forum One More War (Mature, One-on-One, Closed)

 He took in a deep breath, slowly pressing his forehead into the dirt for a second before straightening up and looking towards De Tearion.

 "I… yes.
 My, uh… my Nua’q’Ur," E'Si whispered, taking another slow, deep breath.
 "Lan'E'yn.
 The humans… captured them.
 I was looking before I came here."
-He squeezed his eyes shut for a second, digging his hands into the dirt beneath him.
+He squeezed his peepers shut for a second, digging his hands into the dirt beneath him.
 "I need to get back.
 I need to find them," he muttered to himself.
 He needed to get back, but sitting here wasn't going to accomplish that at all.
 "We should move."
 E'Si quickly stood, rolling his shoulders and trying to get his mental state back into decent order.
 He was going to not think about Lan'E'yn now, and focus only on their current situation.
 That was the only way he could see himself making it through this ordeal.

 @Serpentess health_and_safety language